typicode/husky/docs/README.md

 **Note:**

-- If you are configuring git-flow _after_ you have installed Husky, the git-flow setup process will correctly suggest the .husky directory.
+- If you are configuring git-flow _after_ you have installed husky, the git-flow setup process will correctly suggest the .husky directory.
-- If you have set a [custom directory](/?id=custom-directory) for Husky you need to specify that (ex. `git config gitflow.path.hooks .config/husky`)
+- If you have set a [custom directory](/?id=custom-directory) for husky you need to specify that (ex. `git config gitflow.path.hooks .config/husky`)

 To **revert** the git-flow hooks directory back to its default you need to reset the config to point to the default Git hooks directory.